Feeds:

 Here are the current water statistics:

-Creek Releases: During the month of December 2012, MMWD released 142 million gallons, or a total of 434 acre-feet, into Lagunitas and Walker creeks in west Marin.
-We release water throughout the year to maintain adequate flows for the fishery per our agreement with the State of California.
+Creek Releases: During the month of July 2014 MMWD released 171 million gallons, or a total of 524 acre-feet, into Lagunitas and Walker creeks in west Marin for habitat enhancement.

-Current water use and reservoir figures can be found on our homepage.
+Water use and reservoir figures are updated weekly and can be found on our Water Watch page.

 Read Full Post »